Gluten-Free Label Reading

 Reading the label.
 Finally!

 - Look for a third-party gluten-free certification mark - like GFCO's.

 - Gluten-Free Certification Organization requires all finished products and individual ingredients using the GFCO logo contain 10 parts per million or less of gluten.

-- Know your certification organizations.
+- Know your certification organizations (see logos below).
 When companies mark their products as GF it may appear as if they are actually certified.
 It might simply be a logo from their marketing or package design department.

 - Read the ingredient list.
 Yes, even certified products.
 If you see any of following ingredients, the product is not gluten-free.

 - Wheat (including durum, spelt, emmer, farina, farro, einkorn)